Assisted Hatching has shown to improve embryo implantation and pregnancy rates

 d) Cases where possible hardening of the zona pellucida may be imposed by the freezing-thawing of embryos

-Scientists introduced a method to aid the process of hatching in IVF by making a small hole on the outer layer of the embryo.
+Scientists introduced this method to aid the process of hatching in IVF by making a small hole on the outer layer of the embryo.
 This can be done by a microtool/micropipette or by the use of a microlaser.
 Our laboratory uses a microlaser to perform this technique on embryos that fit the criteria for this procedure to be used.